 George von Heusinger

-Miguel Vieira, originally from Portugal.
+Miguel Vieira, originally from Portugal, had designed and built escape rooms.

 Jérôme Morin-Drouin, originally from Quebec, Canada, founded The Incredible Company, which published his games and puzzles, including the origami puzzle, Manifold, from Gamewright's puzzle brand Brainwright.
 His first published game is Pirate Lords.